TOPIC : Improve the inclusion of mobile EU citizens and their political and societal participation

 2.2 Eligibility of the applicant and of the partners

-The applicants and partners must be public entities or private organisations or international organisations.
-Organisations which are profit-oriented must submit applications in partnership with public entities or private non-profit-oriented organisations.
+Applicants and co-applicants must be public entities or private organisations, duly established in one of the countries participating in the Programme, or international organisations.
+Organisations which are profit-oriented must submit applications in partnership with public entities or private non-profit organisations.

 2.3 Eligibility of the application

-(a) The EU grant applied for cannot be lower than EUR 75 000;
+(b) the EU grant applied for cannot be lower than EUR 75.000.

 No submission system is open for this topic.